Adictya/app-builder-docs/docs/customization-api/api-reference/components-api.md

 <subtitle>

-## useUserContext: userContextHook
+## videoCall.useUserContext: userContextHook

 </subtitle>

-The useUserContext is called as a hook right before rendering the VideoCall ui.
+The useUserContext is called as a hook when rendering the VideoCall ui.
 It has access to all the app-states and can be used to perform any necessary action.

 :::tip
 Ideal place to call the 'AddCustomContent' action in [dispatch](/customization-api/api-reference/types#dispatchtype) to add [custom content](#videocallcustomcontent).
 Since the hook is executed before rendering any VideoCall ui.